 Aircraft photographed from straight ahead or straight behind will generally not be added unless a unique feature of the aircraft or its markings can be viewed only from that angle.
 Please use the comment section at the end of the upload page to explain.

-AirHistory.net is an aviation database and photographic library and, unlike most other sites the intention is to include photographs of as many aircraft as possible whilst avoiding multiples of very similar images.
+AirHistory.net is an aviation database and photographic library and, unlike most other sites the intention is to include photographs of as many aircraft as possible whilst avoiding multiples of similar images.
+Generally speaking an uploaded image should add to the history of the aircraft as documented in our the database.

 For that reason we do impose limits on the number of photos of the same subject.
 We are trying to avoid seeing 100 photos by 100 photographers of the same aircraft at the same air show or photos of same aircraft in the same markings taken on every visit to the local airport.

 The aircraft itself is paramount so please check before uploading if the image you have is similar in appearance and data to one of the same aircraft already on the database.
-If it is too much like an existing photo, it might not be added for that reason.
+If it is too much like an existing photo and close to the same date, it will not add to this aircraft's documented history and it might not be added for that reason.
 In general a few pictures of the same aircraft in the same markings at the same airport or event in the same time period will be sufficient.

 That same aircraft in the same markings at other airports and events, or taken at a considerably earlier or later date, adds to the history of the aircraft, as do even small changes to a livery or configuration.
 If your photo adds to our historical database, please upload it.

-When we have enough photos of the aircraft in the same markings and configuration and time period, AirHistory.net may restrict further photos to unusual locations for that aircraft or important moments in its history.
+When we have enough photos of the aircraft in the same markings and configuration and time period, AirHistory.net may restrict further photos to unusual locations or important moments in its history for that aircraft.

 Generally it is acceptable to add images from different phases of flight or both sides of an aircraft taken the same day.
-Sequences are not encouraged unless they show a very different aspect of the aircraft or the sequence is important.
-A wheels-up landing may deserve several photos but not every single frame.
+Sequences taken only a few seconds apart are not what we are looking for, unless they show a very different aspect of the aircraft or the sequence is important.
+A wheels-up landing may deserve several photos, but a regular take-off or landing does not.

-Images taken at public events or in museums need to be substantially different to other shots of the same aircraft that are already on the database.
+Images taken at public events or in museums need to be substantially different to other shots of the same aircraft at the same location that are already on the database.